 - controls the space that will enable all voices to be heard, giving rise to creativity, buy-in, collaboration, and mutual responsibility for planning and delivery;

 - leads the group through forming, failure, discovery and confusion, trials and success;

 - guides the group through the route they designed and helps them maintain equilibrium.

 Here I’m reminded of another great Argentine Tango expression: The Leader opens the door; the Follower dances through using her own unique steps; the leader follows.

 STRUCTURE VS CONTENT; CONTEXT VS COMPONENTS

-I contend that we must assure results, but hand over the control of the journey – the behavior changes, the activity, the buy-in, the creation of new rules and norms – to the Followers.
+I contend that as Leaders we must assure results, but hand over the creation of the journey – the behavior changes, the activity, the buy-in, the creation of new rules and norms – to the Followers.